-Just like hotels, houseboats too vary regarding luxury.
+Just like hotels, houseboats also vary according to luxury and features.
 While the cheap ones are not well furnished, the expensive ones offer some of the best facilities that are available including fine dining and comfortable sleeping arrangements.

 2. Cabin Cruiser Boats

-These are cheaper than the yachts.
+Cabin cruiser boats are cheaper than yachts.
 The owner can operate the cabin cruiser, whereas the yachts need a dedicated crew.
 They are less expensive than yachts while providing almost similar facilities.
-Cabin cruisers have a spacious cockpit they come with a toilet, a galley and at least one berth.
+Cabin cruisers have a spacious cockpit they come with a stateroom, toilet, a galley (kitchen), and some additional berths.
 They also have a dining area.
+Bigger cabin cruisers can sleep up to a dozen people.
 Some of the expensive models come with pre-installed air-conditioning and power generators.
 Due to their size, they can handle water well and provide a stable ride.

 3. Motor Yacht Boats

 These are popular among people who want to enjoy a longer trip with their family.
 They come equipped with one or two diesel engines and are capable of sailing on big rivers and oceans for prolonged periods.
 There are several different types of motor yachts like –

 The daily sailing yachts, also known as sailing dinghies, are meant for a few hours of daily usage.